bablushaw23/namaste-react/docs/React Hook.md

 If the dependency array is empty ([]), the effect will run only once after the initial render and will not run again on subsequent renders, regardless of any state or prop changes.

+If array itself not provided then for every render it will be executed.
+Now, consider a common case where in useEffect you're calling a function component to render and again, the component load will trigger useEffect again. **This is Recursion** Careful of this trap

 * Syntax:
 ```js
 useEffect(()->{